gilmerperez/readme-generator/README.md

 * Links the Table of Contents to corresponding sections in the README.

-## Additional Resources

-* A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/1wInm0krN3UKv4i3dzMWnnoW5jVOXxFGM/view?usp=drive_link)

-* The Generated sample README file is located in the output folder

 ## Technology Stack

 This application needs the following tools and technologies to operate:

-* inquirer for collecting user input.
+* **inquirer** for collecting user input.

-* Node.js for executing the command-line application.
+* **Node.js** for executing the command-line application.

-* File system access to generate and save the README.md file.
+* **File system** access to generate and save the README.md file.

 ## Additional Resources

+* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/readme-generator)

+* The Generated sample README file is located in the output folder

+* A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/1wInm0krN3UKv4i3dzMWnnoW5jVOXxFGM/view?usp=drive_link)

 * Learn more about how to use inquirer for collecting user input: [Inquirer.js Documentation](https://www.npmjs.com/package/inquirer)

 * As a reminder of everything that a high-quality, professional README should contain: [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 * A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/1wInm0krN3UKv4i3dzMWnnoW5jVOXxFGM/view?usp=sharing)
-* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/readme-generator)